vigneshbunny/shadow_vault/README.md

 npm run dev
 ```

-The application will be available at `http://localhost:5173`
+The application will be available at `http://localhost:5173 or 8080`

 ## Building for Production